 Visit Gordes (Provence, France)

-Gordes is a lovely traditional Provencal 'village on a rock' with narrow cobbled streets that wind ever higher through the tall, ancient houses to the church and castle that stand above the village, with views across the Luberon mountains and region.
-It is often said to be the most photogenic of the Provencal villages - no mean accolade, given the competition.
-And it is the most visited of all the villages in Luberon so you won't often find yourself in quiet solitude!
+Gordes is a lovely traditional Provencal village with narrow cobbled streets that wind ever higher through the tall, ancient houses to the church and castle that stand above the village, with views across the Luberon mountains and region.
+It is also the most visited of the villages in Luberon so you won't often find yourself in quiet solitude!

-Before you start exploring the village centre, we should mention that an important part of the attraction of Gordes is the view of the village when it is seen from across the valley.
-From here you can appreciate the whole village running in terraces down the slope of the hill, with carefully planted Italian Poplar trees and plants breaking the whiteness of the village.
+Before you start exploring the village centre, we should mention that an important part of the attraction of Gordes is the view of the village when it is seen from across the valley to the west with the whole village in terraces down the slope of the hill, with Italian poplar trees and other plants breaking the whiteness of the village.
 Start your visit with a walk along the road towards Cavaillon / Avignon until you have enjoyed the view: you need to walk several hundred metres to see the best views but it is well worth it.

-France This Way comment: the village itself, while very attractive, almost fails to live up to the high expectations that the view as you approach has prepared you for.
-In some respects the number of tourists in Gordes mean it is not so evocative to explore as some of the others in the region such as Menerbes or Lacoste - but a visit is still highly recommended!
+France This Way comment: the village itself, while very attractive, perhaps fails to live up to the high expectations that the view as you approach has prepared you for.
+In some respects Gordes is not so evocative to explore as some of the others in the region such as Roussillon or Lacoste - but a visit is still highly recommended!

 Village of the Bories.
 Sitting on the edge of the Vaucluse mountains, the bories are ancient stone dwellings, dating back up to 3000 years.
 The Village of the Bories is now classified as a National Monument, and is a fine example of such a village, with numerous buildings, sheep-pens, bread ovens etc to explore: see Village des Bories.